bitcoinerlab/.github/profile/README.md

 # BitcoinerLAB

 ## Introduction
 Welcome to BitcoinerLAB, dedicated to making Bitcoin development easier and more accessible.
-We specialize in providing a suite of JavaScript/TypeScript modules that streamline the creation of Bitcoin applications.
-Embracing the latest in Bitcoin technology, we are excited about the potential of Bitcoin Descriptors, especially those based on Miniscript, to transform the landscape of Bitcoin app development.
-Our tools are designed to unlock these new capabilities for developers, fostering innovation and efficiency in the Bitcoin ecosystem.
+We provide a suite of JavaScript/TypeScript modules that streamline the creation of Bitcoin applications.

+We are focused on utilizing the latest Bitcoin technologies, particularly Bitcoin Descriptors and Miniscript, to advance Bitcoin app development.

 ## About Us
 At BitcoinerLAB, we began our journey while crafting a Bitcoin cold storage time-lock wallet.
 Our aim is to share our developed modules with the wider community, facilitating the creation of diverse Bitcoin applications and wallets.